mikiehan/CS356R-P2-Main/README.md

 # Project 2: Breathing Rate Estimation with acoustic FMCW Signal
 ## Goal
+* Learn how to manipulate FMCW signal that contains multiple chirps.
+* Obtain distance estimates per chirp.
-* Find out breathing rate of received FMCW signal.
+* Find out breathing rate of based on the distance estimates.
+* Understand the limitation (resolution) of FMCW signal given the setting.

 ## Pre-requisite
 Make sure you have successfully completed Project 2 Primer and understand how FMCW signal works.